MominAhmed123/MominAhmed123.github.io/_projects/Stable Seating.md

 </center>
 In this scenario, we have $n$ boys and $n$ girls and we want to find a stable marrage pairing (with the same definition of stability).
 Each girl has ranked the $n$ boys from most preference to least prefered and similarly, the boys also separately rank all $n$ girls.

-The Gale-Shapely Algirthm gives a greedy $O(n^2)$ solution to this problem.
+The (apparently Nobel Prize winning) Gale-Shapely Algirthm gives a greedy $O(n^2)$ solution to this problem.
 And it goes as follows :

 In Day1, each boy proposes to the girl that is their first preference.
 At the end of the day, each girl keeps the boy who they currently prefer the most and reject the other boys.
 Note that here it is not necessary that every girl gets proposed to.